DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-05-19-reasons-for-rejection-iteration-2.md

 ### Add a question in relation to whether they were only rejected because they were offered a different course by the same provider

-The previous iteration didn’t include a question for when the application was rejected due being offered one of their other choices.
+The previous iteration didn’t include a question for when the application was rejected due to being offered one of their other choices.

 If we include this question
 Then providers won't have to type this manually